alexanian/socratic-form-microscopy/_posts/2019-04-06-the-nixon-problem.md

 First, there are the norms of policy.
 These are the standard terms of the debate.
 In some countries, they may look like a (semi-)durable centrist consensus.
 In others they may require accepting single-party rule as a given.

-Second are the norms that constrain <a href="https://socratic-form-microscopy.com/2017/02/05/on-norms/">the behaviour of people within the political system</a>.
+Second are the norms that constrain <a href="{{ site.baseurl }}/2017/02/05/on-norms/">the behaviour of people within the political system</a>.
 They may forbid bribery, or self-dealing, or assassinating your political opponents.

 I believe that the first set of political norms are somewhat less important than the second.
 The terms of the debate can be <em>wrong</em>, or stuck in a local maximum, such that no simple tinkering can improve the situation.
 Having someone willing to change the terms of the debate and try out bold new ideas can be good.